 This is also the reason why attempts at cultivating Chaga (Inonotus obliquus, a slow-growing medicinal fungus with similar lanostane-type triterpenes), have so far not resulted in quality products, therapeutically speaking.

 Research suggests that Reishi’s bioactive constituents are in particular therapeutically effective when they can benefit from each other’s presence; the so-called synergistic effect.

 A full-spectrum product will contain all bioactives, but in order to benefit from their therapeutic potential this full-spectrum product should be an extract.
 The majority of the bioactives are embedded in the indigestible chitin cell-walls of the mushroom, not in the cell itself, like with most herbs.
 Extraction is essential to break the cell-walls and set the bioactives free from their chitin chains.

-Reishi tinctures are -incorrectly- using an approach that does work well with herbs: put the raw herb in alcohol and/or water and the cellulose (the building block of herbal cell-walls) will desintegrate rather quickly, making the bioactives contained in the cell-walls (and in the cells themselves) bio-available.
-Chitin however, does not desintegrate in alcohol or water just like that.
+Reishi tinctures are -incorrectly- using an approach that does work well with herbs: put the raw herb in alcohol and/or water and the cellulose (the building block of herbal cell-walls) will disintegrate rather quickly, making the bioactives contained in the cell-walls (and in the cells themselves) bio-available.
+Chitin however, does not disintegrate in alcohol or water just like that.